 Flat Roof Costs:

 It’s easy to assume that a flat roof would be far less expensive to apply material to than a pitched one.
-For access reasons alone it would seem it’s a lot easier to roof a flat surface then one that is steep and requires harnesses and braces to move around.
+For access reasons alone it would seem it’s a lot easier to roof a flat surface than one that is steep and requires a harnesses and braces to move around.